 Some fees may be waived when you spend a minimum monthly amount (sometimes as little as $250) on a business debit or credit card.

 If you plan to move funds between bank accounts on a regular basis, make sure you choose a bank that has an option for free ACH transfers.

 Will you travel a lot?
 If so, compare business credit cards that connect your purchases to travel reward and frequent flyer programs.
-Be aware that many airline-affiliated business credit cards require you to pay an annual fee, so it's important to weigh that cost against the travel benefits you gain.
+Be aware that many airline-affiliated & travel business cards require you to pay an annual fee, so it's important to weigh that cost against the travel benefits you gain.